-The goal of the U.S. Food Waste Challenge is to lead a fundamental shift in how we think about and manage food and food waste in this country.
-The Challenge’s inventory of activities will help disseminate information about the best practices to reduce, recover, and recycle food waste and stimulate the development of more of these practices across the entire U.S. food chain.
-The inventory of activities will also provide a snapshot of the country’s commitment to—and successes in—reducing, recovering, and recycling food waste.
-The Challenge includes a specific goal of 400 partners by 2015 and 1,000 by 2020.
+By joining the U.S. Food Waste Challenge, organizations and businesses demonstrate their commitment to reducing food waste, helping to feed the hungry in their communities, and reducing the environmental impact of wasted food.
+The Challenge’s inventory of activities will help disseminate information about the best practices to reduce, recover, and recycle food waste and stimulate the development of more of these practices.
+The inventory of activities and participants will also provide a snapshot of the country’s commitment to—and successes in—reducing, recovering, and recycling food waste.
+The Challenge includes a specific goal of 400 participants by 2015 and 1,000 by 2020.

-Everyone in the U.S. food chain who currently creates food waste is invited to join the U.S. Food Waste Challenge.
+Organizations in the U.S. food chain that currently create food waste are invited to join the U.S. Food Waste Challenge.
 This includes producer groups, processors, manufacturers, distributors, retailers, food service, industry groups, NGO’s, state, county and city governments, and other Federal agencies.
 Individual consumer activities, though very important to the goal of reducing, recovering, and recycling food waste, will not be included on the U.S. Food Waste Challenge website.